 - the code is easy to learn, write, read, and maintain;

 - huge resource library, thousands of free guides, and an active community.

 On top of that, it’s a part of a popular MEAN tech stack (the combination of MongoDB, Express.js, Angular, and Node.js — four tools that handle all crucial aspects of web app development).

 If you have JS developers in your team, it will be easier for them to learn JS-based Node than an entirely new language.
 On top of that, the front-end and back-end codebase will be very similar, easy to read, and maintain — because they are both JS-based.

 There’s another reason why Node.js became popular so quickly.
 The environment suits well the concept of microservice development (spilling monolith functionality into dozens or hundreds of smaller services).

 Microservices need to communicate with each other quickly — and Node.js is one of the fastest tools in data processing.
 Among the main Node.js benefits for software development are its non-blocking algorithms.

 Node.js processes several requests at a time without waiting for the first one to be finalized.
 Dozens of microservices can send messages to each other, and they will be received and answered simultaneously.

 Scalable web app development

-Node.js was built with the scalability in mind — its name actually says it.
-The environment allows multiple nodes to run simultaneously, and communicate with each other.
+Node.js was built with scalability in mind — its name actually says it.
+The environment allows multiple nodes to run simultaneously and communicate with each other.
 Here’s why Node.js scalability is superior to other web backend development solutions.